 AOD fans and community members have prepared their original presentations and picture shows to teach, discuss, and debate all manner of outlandish and eccentric topics.
 From trendy Japanese dances to in-depth genre discussions, our panelists really know their stuff.

 Remember the first time you saw Happy Tree Friends, before you knew what the joke was?
 You kind of wondered what your friend who said, “Dude!
 You have to check this out!” was so excited about.
 It was just a bunch of cute little animals doing stupid things until, suddenly…something happened and you got the joke.
 Series writers Ken Pontac and Warren Graff LOVE to see people get the joke for the first time, so bring a friend who’s never seen the show, and blow their minds a little.

 Ever wondered how to incorporate lights to your cosplay costumes and just don't know where to begin?
 Then this panel is for you.
-We will go over the basics of electric circuits to help you get started.
-We will also show examples of techniques from previous light-up cosplay projects.
+We go over the basics of electric circuits to help you get started.
+We also show examples of techniques from previous light-up cosplay projects.

 Join the Crunchyroll staff as they share announcements, news, and insights into the world of international anime streaming!

 Can anime conventions survive, let alone grow, in this tough economy?
 Join Robotech.com's Vice President of Marketing Kevin McKeever for an in depth look at these issues and the surprising answer.

 Live2D is a tool which allows artists to animate quickly and easily.
 Used by companies such as SQUARE ENIX and NAMCO BANDAI Games, it also allows developers to quickly integrate these animations into games and other applications.
 If you’re an artist or programmer, stop by this panel to learn more!